Requirements to the source selection:

 Simple control circuits, a huge number of different models and types and soft ON- and Off-switching behaviour are a plus.

-A disadvantage may be the sometimes the low signal voltage limits, height and non-linearity of the On-resistance, as well as parasitic effects like switching capacitances and cost of high-quality types.
+Disadvantages are the typically lowish signal voltage limit, height and non-linearity of the On-resistance, as well as parasitic effects like switching capacitances and cost of high-quality types.

 Of main importance remains the PCB layout.
-It should be aimed at short and low-ohmic traces.
+Short and low-ohmic traces are the prime target.